 The recent drop in the Loonie is now giving our manufacturers a much needed boost.
 Last month, this sector added 7,500 new jobs, reversing a long, downward spiral that recently saw manufacturing employment fall to its second lowest level since record keeping began in 1976.

 There was still more welcome manufacturing news last week.
 David Rosenberg reported that capital investment in imported machinery and parts jumped by 8.5% in November, and this was the largest increase for that type of spending since May of 2006.
 If manufacturers are preparing to ramp up production, the nascent momentum we are now seeing in this sector may well increase.

 While it’s true that a cheaper Loonie will lead to higher inflation due to the increased cost of imported goods, employment is a much more pressing concern at the moment, and as such, the lower Loonie seems well worth that trade off it for the time being.

 Five-year Government of Canada (GoC) bond yields plummeted by twenty-one basis points last week, closing at 1.73% on Friday.
 If GoC bond yields stabilize at these levels, lenders should begin dropping their fixed rates in response.

 Five-year variable rates are offered in the prime minus 0.55% range, which works out to 2.45% using today’s prime rate of 3.00%.

 The Bottom Line: The latest employment data indicate that our economic momentum continues to slow.
 While this implies that both our fixed- and variable-mortgage rates should stay lower for longer, we should hold our applause.
-If current employment trends continue, low rates will provide a thin silver lining for what will otherwise be cloudy economic days ahead.David Larock is an independent full-time mortgage planner and industry insider.
+If current employment trends continue, low rates will provide a thin silver lining for what will otherwise be cloudy economic days ahead.David Larock is an independent full-time mortgage agent and industry insider.
 If you are purchasing, refinancing or renewing your mortgage, contact Dave or apply for a Mortgage Check-up to obtain the best available rates and terms.